jeremykpark/aiq-mem0ai-config-samples/README.md

 ## Important Files

-These files are ment to run in <aiq folder>/packages/aiqtoolkit_mem0ai/src/aiq/plugins/mem0ai

 * memory.py - the original version for connecting to mem0 cloud
 * mem0_editor.py - the original version
 * memory_local.py - new version for connecting to local resources like Quadrant, Nvidia NIMs and Ollama